VariantSync/Vatras/README.md

 - a means to conduct **basic sanity checks** for language designers, such as soundness or completeness.
 Language designers can relate new languages to existing ones with only one or two translations with respective proofs without having to compare to each language individually.
 - a reusable implementation of **indexed sets** that can be used to talk about subsets of types in terms of functions.
 - a small **pretty-printing** library which we use for the terminal output of our demo.
-- a range of **tutorials** guiding you through the process of creating your own language and comparing it to existing once, eventually concluding completeness and soundness either for free or by yourself.
+- a range of **tutorials** guiding you through the process of creating your own language and comparing it to existing ones, eventually concluding completeness and soundness either for free or by yourself.
 In the future, these tutorials might even serve as teaching material for courses on software variability.

 ### Overview